oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/model-in-image/overview.md

  - Optionally, supplying additional model files using a Kubernetes ConfigMap.
  - Supplying Kubernetes Secrets that resolve macro references within the models.
    For example, a secret can be used to supply a database credential.
  - Updating WDT model files and artifacts at runtime.
-The WDT artifacts are considered the source of truth and matches the domain configuration at all time.
+The WDT models are considered the source of truth and matches the domain configuration at all time.
 For example, you can add a data source to a running domain.
 See [Runtime updates](#runtime-updates) for details.

 This feature is supported for standard WLS domains.